ndejong/xmlcrudy/README.md

 # xmlcrudy

-xmlcrudy is a `/bin/sh` wrapper around XMLStarlet that provides a CRUD(+upsert) like shell interface for manipulating XML files.
+xmlcrudy provides a CRUD(+upsert) like shell interface for manipulating XML files as a `/bin/sh` wrapper around the XMLStarlet binary.

-The tool was originally written as requirement to edit the XML configuration files of the OPNsense product in the boot process, hence part of the requirement was to have as few dependencies as possible without the flexibility of having a full blown scripting language available.
+The tool was originally written as requirement to edit the XML configuration files contained within the OPNsense product in the boot process of that product.
+Part of the requirement was to have as few dependencies as possible without the flexibility of having a full blown scripting language available - hence `/bin/sh`

 The tool should be useful in any situation where simple XML document manipulation is required.